aylamar/chizuru-bot/README.md

 Chizuru Bot is a Twitch notification bot that notifies Discord channels on status changes, which *might* have additional features added over time.

+NOTE: Running from source is not recommended.
+Treat running from source as a nightly build where things may or may not work properly.
+Releases *should* be stable and are reccommended to be used instead.

 ## Installation

 1. Download a release and unzip it somewhere on your computer.